 The -z option will result in LZW compression of the TIFF output file.
 The -L option specifies SGILOG compression, which is recommended to capture the full dynamic range of the Radiance picture.
 However, since many TIFF readers do not yet support this format, use this option under advisement.
-The -l option specifies SGILOG24 compressed output, which has slightly less dynamic range than SGILOG, but may be smaller in some cases.
-(It may also be larger in some cases.)
+The -l option specifies SGILOG24 compressed output, which has less dynamic range than SGILOG, but may be smaller in some cases.
+(It is usually larger.)
+The -f option specifies 32-bit IEEE floating-point/primary output, which is the highest resolution format but results in very large files, since each RGB pixel takes 96 bits (12 bytes) and does not compress well.
+The -w option specifies 16-bit/primary output, which is understood by some photo editing software, such as Adobe Photoshop.
 Decompression is automatically determined for TIFF input.